kai687/sphinxawesome-theme/docs/demo/code-blocks.rst

 ---------------------------

-To document code blocks with syntax highlighting, use Sphinx's :rst:`code-block` directive.
+To document code blocks with syntax highlighting, use Sphinx's ``code-block`` directive.

-You can provide the language used for syntax highlighting to the :rst:`code-block` directive:
+You can provide the language used for syntax highlighting as an argument to the ``code-block`` directive:

 .. code-block:: rst